Victoria-Pinzhen-Liao/Functional-Programming/README.md

 ### Termination

-Call-by-name and call-by-value evaluation strategies reduce an expression to the same value, as long as both evaluations terminate.
+Call-by-name and call-by-value evaluation strategies reduce an expression to the same value as long as both evaluations terminate.

 ```
 Q: But what if termination is not guaranteed?
 ```

 If CBV evaluation of an expression `#e` terminates, then CBN evaluation of `#e` terminates, too.
-The other direction is not true
+The other direction is not true.

 | Terminates? | CallByName | CallByValue | Possible? |
 |-------------|------------|-------------|-----------|